The information on this page was provided by the law school.

 Official Guide to LLM, Master’s, and Certificate Programs16401 NW 37th Avenue, Miami Gardens, FL 33054, United States

-The St. Thomas University School of Law was founded in 1984 in Miami, Florida.
+The St. Thomas University College of Law was founded in 1984 in Miami, Florida.
 It is fully accredited by the American Bar Association and is a member of the Association of American Law Schools.
 The rigorous academic program of the Law School emphasizes lifelong learning and scholarship in a personalized, caring environment under Catholic auspices with a diverse student body and faculty.
 To this end, St. Thomas Law remains committed, in teaching, scholarship, and service, to fostering a public order of human dignity, to training lawyers sensitive to the needs of the region’s underrepresented communities, and to expanding access to professional opportunities.
 St. Thomas Law takes special pride in the diversity of the student body: it has been recognized as having the most diverse student body among accredited law schools.
 Cultural diversity, commitment to professionalism, and small class size make studying law at St. Thomas Law a unique and enriching experience.

 LLM Programs/Areas of Specialization

-St. Thomas University School of Law offers two LLM study options for candidates.
+St. Thomas University College of Law offers two LLM study options for candidates.
 Candidates may specialize in Cybersecurity Law & Policy (online) or Intercultural Human Rights.
 LLM candidates are required to earn 24 credits in approved courses, and are expected to complete their degrees within three years and be continuously enrolled (full or part time) during fall and spring semesters until all degree requirements are met.
 A minimum GPA of 2.0, current and cumulative, is required.

 Cybersecurity Law & Policy